SENSE models: an open source solution for multilingual and multimodal semantic-based tasks: Experimental results

 \subsubsection{\textbf{Slot Filling}}

-Table \ref{tab:slu_finetune} reports the COER and CVER on three SLU datasets using full fine-tuning of four models.
+Table \ref{tab:slu_finetune} reports the COER and CVER on four SLU datasets using full fine-tuning of four models.
 Across all settings, SENSE consistently yields the lowest error rates, outperforming w2v-BERT 2.0, SAMU-XLSR, and SONAR.